jeffharrell/home-assistant-config/README.md

 - **Weather:** [Dark Sky](https://darksky.net/) is used for outside weather.

-`7` – [Plex](https://www.plex.tv/) is running as a package on the Synology NAS and used to stream movies locally.
+`7` – [Plex](https://www.plex.tv/) is used to stream movies locally.
 It will be connected into the Home Assistant instance eventually.

-`8`- [Channels DVR](https://community.getchannels.com/dvr) is running as a package on the Synology NAS and used to record TV shows.
+`8`- [Channels DVR](https://community.getchannels.com/dvr) is used to record TV shows.
 It will be connected into the Home Assistant instance eventually.